Objectives of the service

 An estimated 1 of 4 people in Europe has pollen allergies.
 In addition, many users with respiratory issues are affected by a combination of air pollution, temperature, humidity, and pollen.
 To help people affected by pollen, we have developed a pollen model to quantify and forecast pollen levels.
 The model covers Europe and uses satellite data to determine vegetation development.

 Users and their needs

-Our key customers are people with non-lethal diseases triggered by air pollution and pollen.
+Our target customers are people with non-lethal diseases triggered by air pollution and pollen.
 Globally there are at least 1,5 billion people affected by asthma, rhinitis, bronchitis, or pollen allergies.
 We are currently focusing on the Norwegian market for our sensor service.

 Major user groups:

 - People who suffer from periodic asthma, sneezing or coughing and parents with children suffering from such issues

 - Need precise forecasts and advice to plan their daily actions, the goal being to reduce exposure

 - Need to understand what triggers their symptoms

 - People allergic to one or more pollen types